German unity: Eastern states still lag economically, but catching up, report says | DW | 07.07.2021

-But economic performance in Berlin, once a NATO-backed urban "island" that was both divided and surrounded by former Soviet-run communist East Germany and now a city-state with 3.7 million residents, has reached the overall German average, the report said
+But economic performance in Berlin, once a NATO-backed urban "island" that was both divided and surrounded by Soviet-run Communist East Germany, and now a city-state with 3.7 million residents, has reached the overall average, according to the report.

-Germany reunified in 1990 — a year after East Germans' protests led to the fall of the Berlin Wall — using precepts largely codified within the former West Germany's constitution.
+Germany reunified in 1990 — a year after East Germans' protests led to the fall of the Berlin Wall — using precepts largely codified within West Germany's constitution.

-Wednesday's report, presented by Federal Commissioner for Germany's Eastern States Marco Wanderwitz of Chancellor Angela Merkel's conservative Christian Democrats (CDU), ranks the five eastern states, including Berlin, at 82.8%, compared to Germany's 11 western states.
+Wednesday's report, presented by Federal Commissioner for Germany's Eastern States Marco Wanderwitz, of Chancellor Angela Merkel's conservative Christian Democrats (CDU), ranks the five eastern states, including Berlin, at 82.8%, compared with Germany's 11 western states.

 Excluding Berlin, the gross domestic product (GDP) of the four other eastern states, was 77.9%, signaling disparities among the eastern states themselves.

-Back in 2010, five eastern states — Brandenburg (outlying Berlin city-state on all sides), Mecklenburg-Western Pomerania, Thuringia, Saxony-Anhalt and Saxony — had a combined GDP performance put at 69.6%.
+Back in 2010, the five eastern states — Brandenburg (which surrounds Berlin on all sides), Mecklenburg-Western Pomerania, Thuringia, Saxony-Anhalt and Saxony — had a combined GDP performance of 69.6%.

-Adding reunified Berlin city-state to that eastern mix, the performance rose to 74.2%.
+Adding the reunified Berlin to that mix, the performance rose to 74.2%.

 The individual disposable income in the east was about 86% of that in the west.
 And, whereas the gender gap disadvantaging women stood at 23% in western states last year, in eastern states the disparity was only 6%.